Rule of 72 Calculator

 Example Calculation

-An investor wants to quickly estimate how long it will take for their money to double in an investment account earning an 8% annual return.
+An investor wants to estimate how long it takes for a $10,000 investment to double at an 8% annual return.

 Annual Interest Rate (%)